 Living the cream-puff life won’t do it.
 Things like walking or playing golf do not put enough demand on your bones to stimulate growth.

 Exercise that does not require weight-bearing impact or strength training produces very little benefit to your bones, just slightly delaying the progression of osteoporosis.

-Although both impact exercises such as jogging or tennis, and weight training help to build bone density, weight training delivers the best results by far.
+Although both high-impact exercises such as jogging or tennis, and strength training, help to build bone density, strength training delivers the best results by far.

 My website is not about wasting your time.
-Make a lifestyle commitment to include weight training 2 or 3 times each week for the rest of your life to produce the results of a lifetime.
+Make a lifestyle commitment to include weight-bearing exercise each week for the rest of your life to produce the results of a lifetime.